 Struck the tuning fork against a firm surface which can be the elbow of the examiner or any rubber pad.
 Then struck the tuning fork at an intersection of lower 2/3 and upper 1/3 of the fork.

 A vibrating fork of 512 Hz frequency is set in the center of the skull.
 And the person is then asked regarding sound that is heard more at the place where it is produced which is the middle of the skull or only in one specific ear.

 A good examiner always tries to hold the vibrating fork parallel to the acoustic axis of the ear of the patient.

 - Bing Test

-By determining the type of hearing loss, It helps the doctor to start a treatment plan related to the hearing impairment.
+The Rinne and Weber test the hearing disability of a person.
+They help in determining the type of unilateral hearing loss such as sensorineural or conductive hearing loss.
+By determining the type of hearing loss, it helps the doctor to start a treatment plan related to the hearing impairment.
 These tests require a full examination of the cranial nerves or the ear.

 The Rinne and Weber tests are usually performed together.
 Therefore, combining the result of each other test together helps in finding out the nature and location of the certain hearing impairment.

 A sensorineural hearing loss occurs from the gradual damage to the hair cells in the cochlea.
 Hair loss damage can occur because of many reasons such as –